 A feasibility study is being conducted that includes a competition to identify the best design for the new bridge.
 Your company is invited to compete by submitting a 1:10 scale model to demonstrate its concept.
-The bridge must have the ability to support the weight of pedestrians, disc golfers, mountain bikers, and maintenance and park vehicles.
-The height of the bridge is restricted so as to minimize interference with the flight of the discs for players of the disc golf course.
+The bridge must have the ability to support the weight of park users and maintenance vehicles.
+The height of the bridge is restricted so as to minimize impact on the natural beauty of the area and a minimum clearance is required to ensure the safety of paddlers.
 Scale models will be erected under simulated field conditions and will be tested for stability, strength, and serviceability using standardized lateral and vertical loads.
+In recognition of the importance of lateral stiffness in maintaining the stability of the bridge, Story County Conservation also has incentivized meeting stricter sway limits.
 Structural cost, construction cost and duration, and aesthetics are important considerations.
 Virtual costs are assigned to critical features, including a sliding scale for material that promotes robustness without wastefulness.
-The ability of your company to accurately estimate the overall performance of your bridge also will be judged.
-Engineers associated with Lincoln Parish will judge the competition and will award the design/build contract to the company whose model satisfies the specified requirements and best achieves the project objectives.
+Minimizing the weight, construction time, and number of builders and barges improves the overall sustainability and environmental impact of the bridge.
+The ability of your company to accurately estimate the overall performance of your bridge will also be judged.
+Engineers associated with Story County Conservation will judge the competition and will award the design/build contract to the company whose model satisfies the specified requirements and best achieves the project objectives.

-The river will be created prior to the installation of the disc golf course and bridge.
-Since the river will be new and man-made, temporary barges will be allowed within the river to facilitate construction of the new bridge.
+Temporary barges will be allowed within the river to facilitate construction of the new bridge.
 However, there is an added cost associated with installing and utilizing a barge during construction.
-Designs with permanent or temporary piers within the confines of the river will not be considered.
+Encroachment onto the island during construction is strictly prohibited.
+Designs with permanent or temporary piers within the confines of the river or island will not be considered.
 Soil conditions also preclude temporary piers elsewhere, as well as restricting the location of footings and the size of construction zones.
 Remote staging of material and equipment is required.
 The size and quantity of members to be transported also is limited.
-Models will not include deck, foundations, and approaches.
+Models will not include deck, foundations, or approaches.